xavidelamo/mgci-docs/docs/source/annex2.rst

 The following steps are covered by this tool (although when undertaken manually the steps are slightly different as a QGIS plugin can be used to help with the formatting):

-REPLACE SECTION BELOW WITH TEXT IN PREVIOUS DOC FOR GROUPSTATS

 Now, we will export this result as an excel file.
 Before export we will also organize the table and remove unwanted fields.
 In the Processing Toolbox, search and select \ **Vector table ‣ Refactor fields**.